syamantak01/Aave_DeFi/README.md

+# DeFi Application

+This is a DeFi Application built with Aave, Chainlink and Brownie.

+## Overall steps

    1. swap ETH for WETH
    2. Deposit some ETH(in our case, WETH) into Aave
    3. Borrow some asset with ETH collateral
       1. Sell that borrowed asset (short selling)
    4. Repay everything back.

 First, we need some WETH and to get WETH we can interact with the [WETH token contract](https://kovan.etherscan.io/token/0xd0a1e359811322d97991e03f863a0c30c2cf029c#writeContract)